Lousa mágica & Lousa paramétrica

 Tools for drawing with potentiometers (take a look at the GitHub repo!)

 Lousa mágica is something like “magic blackboard”, it was the name in Portuguese of the “Etch A Sketch” drawing toy that inspired this project.
 Then Lousa paramétrica would mean something like “parametric drawing board”.

 Lousa mágica video at Sesc 24 de maio - credits: João Adriano Freitas

-- Several sketch-a-day project drawings can be used with the same setup.
+Several sketch-a-day project drawings were made to be used with the same setup.

 - Arduino (or similar board) with at least 4 analog pins;

 - USB cable to link up the Arduino to the computer;

 - 4 to 6 linear 10kΩ potentiometers (type “B”) (you can use 2 or 3 but it’s not as cool);

 - Computer and monitor (or a laptop) running Linux, Mac or Windows.
 Use a big TV or a projector for bigger impact on guests!